TwentySick/CTF/2022/DCTF/misc/corrupt_company/README.md

 But extract this file and turn on ShowHiddenFiles mode, I can't find the "not_important.txt" file

-Check Hex from this file
+Then, I check Hex from this file

 Ah shiet, they changed something here